pulsana-res/PulseWatch/README.md

 - No real name, birth year, or biological sex is collected anywhere anymore — the old profile-setup screen that did this was removed since nothing downstream (the model, the export) actually used that data
 - Tokens stored via `flutter_secure_storage` (Keychain/Keystore-backed), not plain SharedPreferences
 - Optional biometric/device-PIN app-lock, re-locks whenever the app leaves the foreground
+- Forgot password: a researcher can generate a one-time reset code for a locked-out patient

 **BLE Integration:**